 5 Recipes for an Amazing Ayurvedic Feast

 Some other benefits of this menu?
-Way less prep—instead of days of chopping and prepping, these recipes can be cooked from start to finish in a matter of a couple hours, which means less time in the kitchen and more time for you to spend with your guests—and there’s no turkey to thaw out.
+Way less prep—instead of days of chopping and prepping, these recipes can be cooked from start to finish in a matter of a couple hours, which means less time in the kitchen and more time for you to relax.
+And, there’s no turkey to thaw out!
 For all of us out there who have had that memorable experience of forgetting to take the turkey out of the freezer for it to be fully cooked in time, this is a relief.

 Whether you choose to cook the entire menu, or you choose one or two recipes to complement your traditional favorites, these recipes are delicious, simple, and worthy of becoming new holiday favorites for years to come.
 All that is missing is the pie!

 May your holidays be full of joy, laughter, and good food!

 This recipe is reminiscent of meat loaf, without the meat.
 It is hearty enough to be a main dish and is wonderful paired with sage gravy.
 But be careful—our test kitchen chefs had a hard time not eating the whole loaf in one go.
 If you’re short on time, this can be cooked the day before and reheated.

 - ½ large onion, about 1 heaping cup

 - 3 cloves garlic

 - ½ cup chopped pecans

 - 1 cup rolled oats